graphprotocol/contracts/packages/deploy/README.md

 - **Horizon** (`@graphprotocol/horizon`) - Core protocol contracts (RewardsManager, GraphToken, etc.)
 - **Issuance** (`@graphprotocol/issuance`) - Issuance system contracts (REO, IA, DirectAllocation)

 TODO: Above statement about Horizon and core contracts should be reviewed.
 The contracts mentioned are in contracts package, although it might be they are deployed via horizon package?
-However, even that might not be what we need now, as the Horizon deployment configures for Horizon, rather than merely upgrading RewardsManager for example it sets the sub.
+However, even that might not be what we need now, as the Horizon deployment configures for Horizon, rather than merely upgrading RewardsManager for example it sets the subgraph service?

 ## Structure